ShuntaIto/azureml-pl-sample/README.md

 # azureml-pl-sample

-Code sample for building ML model with PyTorch Lightning and training the model on Azure Machine Learning computing environment, covering training model to deploy model.
+Code samples for building ML model with PyTorch Lightning and training the model on Azure Machine Learning computing environment, covering training model to deploy model.

+## Model

+- BERT - text classification for livedoor news corpus
+- ResNet - image classification for CIFAR-10

+### scheduled to be supported

+- GPT-2 - text generation

 ## How to Use